paritytech/polkadot-introspector/README.md

 **IMPORTANT NOTE: WORK IN PROGRESS!** Do not expect this to be working (or supported).

 ## Proposed architecture
+The introspector is a collection of tools that connect to RPC nodes to inspect or monitor the chain state.
+Depending on the tool, the data source and output might differ.

+### Collector tool

+`cargo run --release --  -vvv collector --url wss://rpc.polkadot.io:443`

 Introspector uses `subxt` to subscribe for a node (or multiple nodes) events.